How to Avoid Your Chatbot Getting Banned from Messenger

 The next rule to be aware of is the “24 + 1 policy”.
 This term refers to your window of opportunity to send a message to a user after they initiate contact with you.

 Within a 24-hour window you can send a message to someone who initiated contact with you.
-After this 24 hours, you’re allowed to one, and only one, additional message.
+After this 24 hours, you’re allowed to send one, and only one, additional message.
 Every time the user responds to your messages or initiates contact again, this 24-hour time limit refreshes.

 Generally you’ll want your chatbot to respond straight away regardless, but this also means you’re entitled to send a follow up message after your initial 24-hour window if you get no response.